microappstech/ReadBook/ReadBook/Readme.md

-# ERORS
+# ERRORS
-The most erors i meet in this project
+The most errors i meet in this project
 ### !
 Unable to create an object of type 'DBContext'.
 For the different patterns supported at design time, see https://go.microsoft.com/fwlink/?linkid=851728
 they was a problem in syntax of json Appsettings.json

 ### The ConnectionString property has not been initialized.
-there is a eror in syntax of connection string ConnectionString=>ConnectionsStrings
+there is a error in syntax of connection string ConnectionString=>ConnectionsStrings

 ### A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - The certificate chain was issued by an authority that is not trusted.)
 We should add ` TrustServerCertificate = true ` the connections string for secure comminucations between server and App